-Jenna Liuzzi is a third-year Ph.D. student in the Department of French and Italian.
-Born in New York and raised in Atlanta, Jenna graduated summa cum laude with a B.A. in French from Princeton and an M.A. in French with a specialization in Literature at Middlebury College in Paris, France and at the Sorbonne Nouvelle – Paris III.
-Her thesis entitled “Mais pourquoi dansez-vous, Salomé?: Une réflexion sur celle qui danse à la veille du XXe siècle,” which focused on representations of the figure of Salomé primarily evoked in works by Baudelaire, Mallarmé, Flaubert, Huysmans, Wilde, and Apollinaire, was awarded the Frieda Derdeyn Bambas Prize in French Literary Studies by the faculty at Middlebury College.
+Jenna holds an M.A. in French from Princeton and an M.A. in French with a specialization in Literature from Middlebury College in Paris, France, with additional coursework completed at the Sorbonne Nouvelle – Paris III.
+Her M.A. thesis entitled “Mais pourquoi dansez-vous, Salomé?: Une réflexion sur celle qui danse à la veille du XXe siècle,” which focuses on representations of the dancing figure of Salomé primarily evoked in works by Baudelaire, Mallarmé, Flaubert, Huysmans, Wilde, and Apollinaire, was awarded the Frieda Derdeyn Bambas Prize in French Literary Studies by the faculty at Middlebury College.

 Jenna graduated summa cum laude from Agnes Scott College where she earned a B.A. in French with a minor in Art History and was inducted into Phi Beta Kappa.
 Further, she completed studies in French at the Institut d’études françaises d’Avignon, under the auspices of Bryn Mawr College in Avignon, France.
 Her undergraduate research culminated in a thesis that examines the treatment (and deformation) of the female body in a selection of poems from Baudelaire’s Les Fleurs du mal.
 As an undergraduate, her work was published in The Kennesaw Tower.

 In addition to her academic research, Jenna is passionate about health, wellness, and embodied movement practices.
 She is a classically trained ballet dancer and a certified yoga (RYT 200) and barre instructor.